 A 21st-century profession

-The Institute of Professional Engineers New Zealand (IPENZ) interprets ‘engineering profession’ in the broadest possible way.
+The Institution of Professional Engineers New Zealand (IPENZ) interprets ‘engineering profession’ in the broadest possible way.
 In 2008 IPENZ had 10,000 members from many specialisations and widely varying educational backgrounds.
 Civil engineers were joined by other engineers such as cutting edge biotechnological, electronic and software engineers.
-Military engineers – sappers – belong to the Royal New Zealand Engineers, and in 2008 were deployed in peace-keeping missions around the world.
+Military engineers – sappers – belong to the Royal New Zealand Engineers and have been deployed in peace-keeping missions around the world.

 Computer and software engineering